Carter Kieboom Preview, Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- Dodgers pitchers combine to rank 16th in baseball in home runs allowed (172 total, 1.2 per game).
+- Dodgers pitchers combine to rank 17th in baseball in home runs given up (173 total, 1.2 per game).

-- Miller (9-3) is looking for his 10th victory when he gets the starting nod for the Dodgers in his 18th start of the season.
-He's put together a 3.80 ERA in 94 2/3 innings pitched, with 84 strikeouts.
+- Yarbrough gets the start for the Dodgers, his eighth of the season.
+He is 6-6 with a 3.80 ERA and 48 strikeouts through 73 1/3 innings pitched.

-- In his last outing on Sunday against the Atlanta Braves, the righty went seven innings, giving up one earned run while surrendering three hits.
+- His last appearance was out of the bullpen on Tuesday when the left-hander threw three innings against the Miami Marlins, surrendering three earned runs while giving up three hits.

-- The 24-year-old has put up a 3.80 ERA and 8 strikeouts per nine innings across 17 games this season, while giving up a batting average of .229 to opposing hitters.
+- The 31-year-old has amassed an ERA of 3.80, with 5.9 strikeouts per nine innings, in 21 games this season.
+Opponents have a .250 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.